Adii2202/MediLocker/README.md

 - **Accessibility**: Access medical records anytime, anywhere, with permissioned access for patients and authorized healthcare professionals.

+- **Real Time query resolution**: Integrated Chat bot and RAG model to address all the queries.

 - **Tamper-Proof**: Leverage blockchain technology to create an immutable audit trail of medical data, reducing the risk of data tampering or unauthorized changes.

 ## Technologies Used